-PwC was the Company's independent registered public accounting firm for the year ended December 31, 2020.
-Audit services of PwC for the year ended December 31, 2020 included an audit of our consolidated financial statements, the combined financial statements of our predecessor, DFH LLC, included in the prospectus relating to our initial public offering ("IPO"), which was declared effective by the SEC on January 20, 2021.
-At the Annual Meeting, our stockholders will be asked to ratify the appointment of PwC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021, or until such firm's earlier resignation or removal.
-While stockholder ratification of the appointment of the Company's independent registered public accounting firm is not required, we value the opinions of our stockholders and believe that stockholder ratification to select and appoint a different independent registered public accounting firm the discretion to select and appoint a different independent registered public accounting firm at any time if it determines that such a change would be in the best interests of the Company.
+PwC was the Company's independent registered public accounting firm for the year ended December 31, 2021.
+At the Annual Meeting, our stockholders will be asked to ratify the appointment of PwC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022, or until such firm's earlier resignation or removal.
+While stockholder ratification of the appointment of the Company's independent registered public accounting firm is not required, we value the opinions of our stockholders and believe that stockholder ratification of our appointment is a good corporate governance practice.
+Even if the appointment of PwC is ratified, our Audit Committee retains the discretion to select and appoint a different independent registered public accounting firm at any time if it determines that such a change would be in the best interest of the Company.